 Chief, Center for Big Data Research, US Census Bureau

 Ph.D., 1999, State University of New York, Buffalo

 B.Tech.(Hons.), 1990, Indian Institute of Technology, Kharagpur, India

 Areas of Expertise

-– Data analytics in IT and operations
+– Data driven IT and operations policy

 – Energy informatics